Graduate Catalog

 Elementary—Multiple Subjects

-Lewis & Clark offers an outstanding 13-month program that leads to recommendation for an Oregon Preliminary Teaching License and a master's degree.
+Lewis & Clark offers an outstanding 13-month program that leads to a recommendation for an Oregon Preliminary Teaching License and a Master of Arts in Teaching degree.
 A two-year, part-time, district-affiliated cohort in which school district employees can complete their MAT and licensure requirements while retaining district employment is also available in select locations.

 Our preservice programs for new teachers emphasize the following: